Fluent Design System

 Fluent Design System (codenamed "Project Neon") is a design language developed in 2017 by Microsoft.
-Fluent Design is a revamp of Microsoft Design Language 2 ("Metro") that includes guidelines for the designs and interactions used within software designed for all Windows 10 and Windows 11 devices and platforms.
+Fluent Design is a revamp of Microsoft Design Language 2 ("Metro") that includes guidelines for the designs and interactions used within software designed for the company's Windows 10 and Windows 11 devices and platforms.
 The system is based on five key components: light, depth, motion, material, and scale.
 The new design language includes more prominent use of motion, depth, and translucency effects.

 The transition to Fluent is a long-term project; aspects of the design started appearing in Windows 10 beginning with the "Fall Creators Update" released in October 2017, as well as an update to the Xbox One system software released alongside it.
 It was later revealed to be designed in conjunction with Windows 10X, in addition to Windows 11 which has a similar design.

 Compared to Metro and Aero

 Fluent's key principles, or "blocks" (Light, Depth, Motion, Material, and Scale), turn away from the flat concept Metro had defined, and while preserving the clean look and feel Metro introduced, Fluent renews the visuals of Aero, a design approach that was introduced in Windows Vista and Windows 7, including blurred translucency, parallax animated patterns, drop shadows, highlight effects following mouse pointer or input gesture movements, and "faux materials" Metro once discarded.

+Icons are also generally different, with Fluent not being as flat and simplistic as Metro.